Supply Chain Visibility Needs Determined by Business Objectives

 Effective planning, like military leadership during crisis, relies on visibility to a single source of information.
 When you have to go to multiple places to piece a story together, it takes time, and time can be costly.

 Organizations that map their end-to-end supply chain create one foundational information source that can support business operations through disruption.
 As noted by Dr. Yossi Sheffi, director Massachusetts Institute of Technology Center for Transportation and Logistics, this requires supply chain mapping that goes beyond identifying company suppliers.
 It requires physical locations of supplier plants and warehouses.
-“For large and complex enterprise with thousands of suppliers around the globe, mapping is a massive exercise that cannot be done on the fly,” he says.
+“For large and complex enterprises with thousands of suppliers around the globe, mapping is a massive exercise that cannot be done on the fly,” he says.

 Likewise, mapping cannot be accomplished without awareness to all activities across your supply chain.